icevans/SPA-Todos/README.md

 correctly submits the date part with an empty string for a value, but line 30 of `routes/api.js` strips any properties with empty string values before constructing the update query.
+- Todo list groups are sorted first by year, then by month, starting from the earliest date group.